LT-IntroToAI-SY2526/assignment6-part2-per3-SanyahBovan/a6_part2_writeup.md

 Based on your house price model, rank the four features from most important to least important.
 Explain how you determined this ranking.

 **YOUR ANSWER:**
-1. Most Important:
+1. Most Important: Bedrooms
-2.
+2. Bathrooms
-3.
+3. Age
-4. Least Important:
+4. Least Important: SquareFeet

 **Explanation:**